 |This picture makes me miss my pixie cut...|

-So here's me when I started this blog on October 28, 2014.
+So here's me around the time I started this blog on October 28, 2014.
 If you've ever looked at my Blogger profile, you'll notice that I've been on Blogger much longer - since January 2008.
 This blog is not my first rodeo, folks!
 I began blogging when I was almost 13.
 I'll never open that blog to the public, but a couple of years ago, I gave a peek into the kind of posts I wrote: "So I had a blog in middle school."
 I was active on that blog (it boasts 379 posts, more than 2/3rds of them from 2008) until October 24, 2011.

 Looking back, the time between October 24, 2011 and October 28, 2014 were the longest 3 years of my life!
 It seems almost impossible that such a short amount of time was filled with so much change, growth, and teenage angst.
 The years since have flown by.
 Time is such a strange concept.